BigUglySpider/EmuLibs/README.md

 # EmuMath Dedicated Docs
-EmuMath now has [dedicated documentation page](https://biguglyspider.github.io/math)!
+EmuMath now has a [dedicated documentation page](https://biguglyspider.github.io/math)!
 You should use this for all up-to-date information regarding EmuMath.

 ## EmuMath
 A collection of different mathematical types and functionalities with a focus on making use of template metaprogramming.